chainguard-dev/edu/content/open-source/sigstore/cosign/cosign-manual-way.md

 A blob is an arbitrary collection of raw data like a picture or the executable binary that your source code produces.
 Cosign is capable of signing and verifying blobs.

-In our case we’ll be signing a spooky message.
+In our case, we’ll be signing a spooky message.
 Let’s write that message to a file.

 ```bash
 $ echo 'Beware The Blob!' > message.txt